myles-codes/AtomicAndPhysicalConstants.jl/docs/src/units.md

 ## @APCdef
 ### Description

 `@APCdef` should be called at the initialization of the package. `@APCdef` sets the units for physical constants, species mass and charge.
-It defines the physical constants and getter functions for species mass and charge with the proper unit and data.
+It defines the physical constants and getter functions for species mass and charge with the proper unit and data, see [this page](constants.md) for more detail.

 The user have the freedom to choose the unit they want for `mass`, `length`, `time`, `energy`, and `charge`. by using our predefined unitsystems `ACCELERATOR` (default), `MKS`, and `CGS` to quickly setup the units.